ZohaibJavaid32/ZohaibJavaid32/README.md

 ## Hi there 👋I am Muhammad Zohaib

-## About Me 🚀
+## 🚀 About Me

-🎓 I'm currently working as a **Database Engineer** with hands-on experience in managing and optimizing databases.
+🎓 I’m currently working as a **Database Engineer** with hands-on experience in managing and optimizing databases.

 🔨 I’m expanding my knowledge into **Data Engineering, Data Science, and AI**, focusing on tools and concepts like Python, SQL, cloud platforms, and ETL pipelines.

-👨‍💻 I'm especially curious about **Machine Learning and AI applications**, and I enjoy building projects that help me learn and apply these concepts in real-world scenarios.
+👨‍💻 I’m especially curious about **Machine Learning and AI applications**, and I enjoy building projects that help me learn and apply these concepts in real-world scenarios.

 <!--
 **ZohaibJavaid32/ZohaibJavaid32** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.